 The first year presents student-athletes with many developmental tasks.
 They must develop competence (academically, athletically, personally, socially); manage emotions (fear of failure, homesickness); move from autonomy to interdependence (the “big fish in a little pond” to “little fish in a big pond”); establish identity (a sense of self and feeling good about who they are); develop interpersonal relationships (with teammates, coaches, roommates), purpose (clarifying goals), and integrity.

 The First Year Enrichment Program is designed to help student-athletes accomplish many of these tasks.
 It has three goals: 1) to assist student-athletes in becoming efficient and successful in their studies; 2) to help them assume responsibility for their academic success; and 3) to aid them in coping with new and rigorous demands of college life.
-These goals are accomplished through academic pre-assessment, two courses (BB H 148S AND BB H 048) designed to develop coping skills for the high school to college transition, and mandatory study enrichment sessions.
+These goals are accomplished through academic pre-assessment, and BBH 197J, our first-year seminar course, designed to develop coping skills for the high school to college transition, and mandatory study enrichment sessions.